isabella232/asset-compute.en/help/considerations-custom-worker.md

 #### Worker code {#worker-code}

-Custom code only needs to provide a callback that takes the locally available source file (`source.path`). `rendition.path` is the location to place the final result of an asset processing request.
-The custom worker uses the callback to turns the locally available source files into a rendition file using the name passed in (`rendition.path`).
+Custom code only needs to provide a callback that takes the locally available source file (`source.path`).
+The `rendition.path` is the location to place the final result of an asset processing request.
+The custom worker uses the callback to turn the locally available source files into a rendition file using the name passed in (`rendition.path`).
 A custom worker must write to `rendition.path` to create a rendition:

 ```js
 const { worker } = require('@adobe/asset-compute-sdk');